-A task distribution mechanism.
-The swarming project is all the tools, server and bot code to run a step (like a unit test) on a remote slave and get results back.
+The swarming project is all the tools, server and bot code to run a step (like a unit test) on a remote bot and get results back.
 It has native google-test sharding capability.

-By reducing the amount of data that we need to transfer to the tester machines, it becomes much easier to increase the number of tester bots that we have using Swarming (https://code.google.com/p/swarming/), which means that the Try Server and Continuous Integration masters' VMs will have shorter cycle times.
+By reducing the amount of data that we need to transfer to the tester machines, it becomes much easier to increase the number of tester bots that we have using Swarming (part of LUCI).

 See the Roadmap for what can or can't be done.

 Expectations of the tests: